YHWH's Calendar

 The Death and Resurrection of Jesus and Passover

-Jesus’ crucifixion and resurrection align with the spring feasts of Passover, Unleavened Bread, and Firstfruits.
-As the “Lamb of God who takes away the sin of the world” (John 1:29), Jesus’ death occurred precisely at Passover, the feast commemorating Israel’s deliverance from Egypt through the blood of the lamb.
-His burial during the Feast of Unleavened Bread symbolizes His sinlessness, as leaven represents sin in Scripture.
-On the Feast of Firstfruits, Jesus rose from the dead, becoming the “firstfruits of those who have fallen asleep” (1 Corinthians 15:20), guaranteeing the future resurrection of believers.
+Jesus' crucifixion and resurrection align precisely with the spring feasts of Passover, Unleavened Bread, and Firstfruits.
+As the "Lamb of God who takes away the sin of the world" (John 1:29), Jesus' death occurred exactly on Passover (Nisan 14), the feast commemorating Israel's deliverance from Egypt through the blood of the lamb.
+His burial during the Feast of Unleavened Bread (Nisan 15) symbolizes His sinlessness, as leaven represents sin in Scripture.
+On the Feast of Firstfruits (Nisan 16/17), Jesus rose from the dead, becoming the "firstfruits of those who have fallen asleep" (1 Corinthians 15:20), guaranteeing the future resurrection of believers.

 The Pouring of the Holy Spirit and Pentecost